davecarlson/centos-mock-docker/README.md

 docker build -t mock .
 ```

 Start the container.
-The `--privileged` option is needed to use `mock` command.
+The `--cap-add=SYS_ADMIN` option is needed to use `mock` command.
+Without this option, `mock` fails with the error `ERROR: Namespace unshare failed.`

 ```
-docker run --privileged -it mock
+docker run --cap-add=SYS_ADMIN -it mock
 ```

 In the container, run the following commands.